brandon-lind/kaky/README.md

 ## Running the App

 Just tell it to start.
-It'll build and spool up the app (webpack), the services (serverless lambda), and the infrastructure (localstack)
+It'll build, spool up the UI (webpack), the API (serverless lambda), and the infrastructure (docker based localstack)

 ```
 npm start